If you’re a younger reader (which most of you are), I have some great news.

 I’d seen that reality so many times in my life but never connected the dots.

 So in an attempt to help you live your 20s, 30s and 40s well, here 25 random pieces of advice I hope can help.

 You have issues.
 Everyone does.

 As tempting as it is to believe otherwise, it’s not your wife, husband, kids or job who are causing all the pain in your life.
 You are the common denominator in everything that’s happened to you.
 So deal with you.

-2. Invest in coaches and counsellors who make you better
+2. Invest in coaches and counselors who make you better

-If you need counselling to deal with issues, it’s an investment.
+If you need counseling to deal with issues, it’s an investment.
 Ditto with coaches who can bring out the best in you.

 It’s not just an investment in you.
 It’s an investment in everyone you impact.